fishnal/aws-notes/kms/3 - permissions-and-key-policies.md

 Grants allow a user to give a subset of their permissions to another AWS principal
 * Can only be created using the KMS API
+* Even though a Grant may be created, it may take some time to take effect (b/c of eventual consistency)